Tax-exempt municipal bonds allow LPPC members to provide electricity, fuel and supplies that keep energy prices stable for their consumers.

 Retain Key Public Finance Tool

 As Congress considers follow-up tax legislation to the “Tax Cuts and Jobs Act of 2017,” it is imperative that tax-exempt financing (i.e., the exclusion of interest on state and municipal bonds from taxable income) continues to be preserved.
-Any cleanup tax legislation should also restore the ability to use private activity bonds and advanced refunding.
+Any future tax legislation should also restore the ability to use advanced refunding.
 Advanced refunding is an important tool for municipal entities to lower borrowing costs associated with infrastructure development, which results in lower electric rates in the communities that we serve.
 Additional financing tools (i.e., direct pay bonds not subject to sequestration) and comparability on energy tax incentives with tax-paying project developers will also be pursued.

 Principle: UPDATING PRIVATE USE RESTRICTIONS